More than just remanufacturing happening at Detroit Reman’s Hibbing operations

-Another example of how this acquisition is paying off for Daimler involves variable pressure output devices (VPOD) devices.
-Once again, design improvements that could be made during the remanufacturing process resulted in an improved design that saw warranty costs related to the device decrease 85% since 2010 when the fix was implemented.
+Another example of how this acquisition is paying off for Daimler involves variable pressure output devices (VPODs).
+Once again, imperfections uncovered during the remanufacturing process resulted in an improved design that saw warranty costs related to the device decrease 85% since 2010 when the fix was implemented.

 Suddenly, the acquisition of little DMR Electronics in out-of-the-way Hibbing, Minn. is looking like a brilliant strategic move on Daimler’s part.
 And the company has rewarded the operations here, expanding it to more than twice the size of when it was acquired.
 It now employs more than 100 people and is equipped with the latest tools and technologies.
 With the move to a brand new state-of-the-art facility near the region’s airport, Detroit Reman will add another 30-50% to its staff size upon completion of a further 30,000 sq.-ft. expansion.

 That feel-good announcement was made in August in front of current staff, local media and area dignitaries, as well as the trucking press.
 The move is expected to be completed by early 2015.
 It could also see more remanufacturing brought in-house as the company’s Hibbing reman plant expands its capabilities with the strong financial backing of Daimler.